-For decades, Tudor was ridiculed as he struggled to establish what seamen called the frozen-water trade, suffering through financial hardship, bankruptcy and several stints in debtor’s prison.
+For decades, Tudor was ridiculed as he struggled to establish what seamen called the frozen-water trade, suffering through financial hardship, bankruptcy and several stints in debtor's prison.
 Year after year, Tudor “harvested” ice in winter from Boston-area lakes and ponds, stored it in icehouses of his own design, and transported it in the insulated cargo holds of sailing ships, sending it to far-flung ports like Havana and Calcutta.
-In the new book, “The Frozen-Water Trade” (Hyperion), author Gavin Weightman recounts Tudor’s life story—how this fiercely determined entrepreneur ultimately realized his dream, becoming a wealthy man in the process.
+In the book “The Frozen-Water Trade” (Hyperion), author Gavin Weightman recounts Tudor's life story—how this fiercely determined entrepreneur ultimately realized his dream, becoming a wealthy man in the process.

 The Iceman Cometh